-People used to decorate their homes and buildings with colorful led lights almost one month before.
+People used to decorate their homes and buildings with colourful LED lights almost one month before.
 On the day of Diwali, the come home is cleaned.
 Children some women make beautiful Rangoli in front of the main gate door of their homes.
 In offices, a Rangoli is made on the door.
-Some people used to stick photographs of goddess Lakshmi and lord Ganesh or some quotations from written photos.
+Some people used to stick photographs of the goddess Lakshmi and lord Ganesh or some quotations from written photos.

 A plate for the Diwali puja ritual is arranged to have puja material.
 An idol of the goddess Lakshmi is placed in the home or in public places.
 Diwali songs are played the whole day.
 The excitement can be easily realized on the face of everyone, especially children.

 - Organizing dance and cultural program